 The US-based startup Graticule creates structured data sets from unstructured RWD sources.
 The startup offers data subscriptions and on-demand data collaborations to pharma clients for uncovering value in RWD.
 Graticule makes use of clinical notes, free text, and images, as well as non-clinical data for data completeness.

 OncoChain – Oncological Data

-Digital therapeutics deliver evidence-based therapeutic interventions using software to prevent, manage, or treat physical, mental, and behavioral conditions.
-These non-pharmacological, tech-driven solutions are either stand-alone or used along with medications, devices, or therapies.
-Digital therapeutics let each individual have greater control over their health and outcomes.
+Digital therapeutics deliver evidence-based therapeutic interventions using software, providing non-drug, technology-centric solutions to prevent, manage, or treat a wide array of physical, mental, and behavioral conditions.
+These interventions function independently or in conjunction with medications, devices, or other therapies.
+Digital therapeutics empower individuals by granting them enhanced control over their health and treatment outcomes.

 Dopavision – Eye Treatment

 German startup Dopavision is making a smartphone-based digital therapeutic for myopia.
 The startup’s solution aims to slow down the progression of myopia in the young population, especially children.
 The solution achieves the activation of dopamine, a neurotransmitter that plays an important role in eye growth regulation.
 Dopavision is currently undertaking pre-clinical trials of the digital therapeutic.

 A fundamental shift is occurring in the approach to treating illnesses, moving from disease management to achieving complete cures.
 Curative treatments, including cell and gene therapies, are transforming the treatment landscape for chronic and complex conditions by negating the necessity for prolonged therapy.